Work with some of the UK's leading Film and Television experts

 Course Fees and Funding

-- For UK/EU students, the primary funding opportunity is a 3.5-year AHRC scholarship, provided through the Midlands 4 Cities (M4C).
+- For UK residents, the primary funding opportunity is a 3.5-year AHRC scholarship, provided through Midlands 4 Cities (M4C).
 Awards for UK residents cover UK tuition fees and provide a stipend at the UK Research and Innovation (UKRI) rate.
-The deadline for M4C funding is 14 January 2020 (noon) but anyone interested in this scheme must first contact the Department of Film and Television Studies at Warwick with a draft of their proposals no later than 30 November 2019.
-All applications are subject to internal approval.
-For enquiries and information related to PhD admissions, please contact Tiago de Luca.
+The deadline for M4C funding is 13 January 2021 (noon) but expressions of interest should reach the Department of Film and Television Studies at Warwick no later than 30 November 2020.
+All proposals will be subject to internal approval.
+For enquiries and information related to PhD admissions, please contact Tiago de Luca at email@example.com.
 In order to be entered into competition for this award you will need to fill in two forms: the university’s application form and one via the Midlands 4 Cities site.
 If you are unsuccessful in securing funding via this route, you will be entered into competition for further awards for which you may be eligible, including the Wolfson Postgraduate Scholarship and EU Chancellor’s Scholarship.
 You are encouraged to attend the upcoming M4C Application Writing Workshop that is taking place at the University of Warwick on 14 November 2020.
 Please visit the M4C website for instructions.

 - Chancellor’s International: For non-EU international students, Warwick runs its own special scholarship scheme, the Chancellor's International Scholarship.
 To be entered into the competition for this award you will need to complete the university’s application form.
 The application deadline for this year’s competition has not been announced yet but should be in mid-January.
 Please visit the link above for updates.
 Many countries also have scholarship schemes which fund students studying higher degrees overseas and you should investigate if any such schemes exist in your country.